 1. Batteries.
 Best to buy in bulk over the internet if you’re organised.
-If not, best join the queue in Argos for a pack big enough to power a space shuttle and spend 20 minutes watch the blinking TV screen as your order number takes an age to appear on the glamorous metal racking at the back of the stressed out line of assistants.
+If not, best join the queue in Argos for a pack big enough to power a space shuttle and spend 20 minutes watch the blinking TV screen as your order number takes an age to appear on the glamorous metal racking at the back of the sales assistants who would rather be anywhere else – probably doing their own Christmas shopping.

 2. Indigestion remedy.
 Christmas is the only time of year when we are unnaturally possessed to consume our own body weight in dried fruit.
 It ain’t pretty.